Robust Equilibria in Shared Resource Allocation via Strengthening Border's Theorem: Introduction

 So is it possible to design mechanisms that unite the above two streams for the setting of~\cite{guo2009competitive}?
 We define this formally in \cref{ssec:ideal_benchmarks}, but at a high level, we seek mechanisms that support a \emph{good robust equilibrium}: a strategy that simultaneously satisfies the following:

 This definition is of course under-specified in terms of what we mean by `good': note that never allocating, or allocating uniformly at random, supports any strategy both as an equilibrium, and also gives every agent a (weak) robust guarantee.
-Our main result however is a \emph{new mechanism for repeated non-monetary allocation} which admits a simple strategy that is simultaneously a Bayes-Nash equilibrium in the infinite-horizon limit (and close to Bayes-Nash equilibrium in the finite case), and also matches the current best robustness guarantee.
+Our main result however is a \emph{new mechanism for repeated non-monetary allocation} which admits a simple strategy that is a Bayes-Nash equilibrium in the infinite-horizon limit (and close to Bayes-Nash equilibrium in the finite case) with high equilibrium and robust performance.
 Moreover, we achieve this via a surprising strengthening of Border's theorem, which may prove useful in other settings.